 What is the difference between salt and sodium?

-- When buying processed packaged foods, check the nutrition information panel.
+· Try comparing labels on packaged food.
 Salt is listed as sodium.
-A low salt option will have less that 120mg of sodium per 100g of food.
-Click here if you want to know more about reading nutrition information panels
+A low salt option will have less than 120mg of sodium per 100g of food.
+Click here if you want to know more about reading nutrition information panels.

-- Use herbs, spices and other seasonings instead of salt when cooking and at the table.
+· Use herbs, spices and other seasonings instead of salt when cooking.